aurelien-ldp/fuzzy-packets/README.md

 # fuzzy-packets
-A network communication tool using packets and UDP sockets.
+A network UDP communication tool with TCP connection using SDL_Net.